-The Bank has adopted risk management policies and guidelines that comply with all regulations and best practice standards of the Bank of Thailand, the Securities and Exchange Commission (SEC) and other regulatory authorities.
+TISCO Group has adopted risk management policies and guidelines that comply with all regulations and best practice standards of the Bank of Thailand (BOT), the Securities and Exchange Commission (SEC) and other regulatory authorities.

-11. New business or product
+11. New Business or Product

-All new businesses or products shall be approved by the portfolio risk authority and relevant specificarea risk authority according to the procedure outlined in the risk management guideline.
+All new businesses or products shall be approved by the portfolio risk authority and relevant specific-area risk authority according to the procedure outlined in the risk management guideline.
 New business or product will be evaluated in terms of its risk-reward characteristics, the contributions to the overall corporate risk profile, and the consistency with corporate capital capacity.

-12. Related party transaction
+12. Related Party Transaction

-All business transactions among TISCO Group and related party shall be on a similar basis with same treatment of regular customer.
+All business transactions among TISCO Group and related party shall be on a similar basis with same treatment of regular customers.
 Additionally, the related transaction shall be transparent and auditable.
-Meanwhile, the proportion of business transaction among TISCO Group shall be controlled under regulatory guideline.
-This includes exposure limits imposed through regulations such as the Bank of Thailand's Consolidated Supervision, Single Lending Limit and others.
-All related party transaction shall be monitored and reported in accordance with the Related Party Transaction Policy approved by the Board of Director of the parent company.
+Meanwhile, the proportion of business transactions among TISCO Group shall be controlled under regulatory guideline.